BerriAI/litellm/docs/my-website/docs/proxy/billing.md

 ## Quick Start

-Bill internal users for their usage
+Bill internal teams for their usage

 ### 1. Connect proxy to Lago